 What are the program requirements?

-• Submit a completed SACO membership application with an institutional agreement/commitment to an annual numerical contribution goal of 10-12 proposals.
-This numerical goal includes a combination of new or changed LCSH headings and/or new or changed LC Classification numbers.
+- Submit a completed SACO membership application with an institutional agreement/commitment to an annual production expectation of 12 proposals.
+This expectation can be met through a combination of new or changed heading proposals for any Library of Congress vocabulary.

-• Participation in a SACO funnel is an option for institutions that may not be able to meet the annual numerical contribution goal.
+- Participation in a SACO funnel is an option for institutions that may not be able to meet the annual production expectation.

-• Catalogers at SACO institutions are expected to have access to the web-based subscription service Classification Web, knowledge of the guidelines contained in the Subject Headings Manual (SHM), and familiarity with LCSH and the following tools: Free-Floating Subdivisions, MARC 21 Format for Authority Data, and standard reference sources.
+- Catalogers at SACO institutions are expected to have access to the web-based subscription service ClassWeb Plus, knowledge of the guidelines contained in the Subject Headings Manual (SHM), and familiarity with LCSH and the following tools: Free-Floating Subdivisions, MARC 21 Format for Authority Data, and standard reference sources.

 There are no membership fees to join the SACO Program.
-The only program “costs” are the time and resources expended to assure that the heading proposed is not a duplicate, that the necessary research has been performed and recorded, and that all elements in the proposal form have been filled in correctly.
-There are complete guidelines on submitting proposals on the SACO website and staff members in the Cooperative Programs Section of the Library of Congress are only an email message away, should questions arise.
+The only program costs are the time and resources expended to assure that the heading proposed is not a duplicate, that the necessary research has been performed and recorded, and that all elements in the proposal form have been filled in correctly.
+Visit the SACO Resources page to access manuals, guidelines, and checklists.